abrhambas01/papeer-repo/readme.md

 3. laravel-valet(mac/win) / laragon(win) ( optional since you can use the built in php server)

-## These errors are commonly encountered while installing laravel apps.
+## These errors are commonly encountered while cloning laravel apps.

 > 1. 2 Whoops Errors visible after doing the above steps